rnr-group/social-netwoks-workflow/README.md

 ## Target
 - Brazilians willing to live in the US.
-- Abble to invest 500k
+- Able to invest 500k
 - Refine target each week
 - Reach leads